Complete Guide to Credit Report Disputes

 • Duplicate reports of items, such as a debt that is listed multiple times

-How long does the process take?
+How long does the dispute process take?

 After you have filed a dispute with the credit bureau, it has 30 days to investigate.

 This could include sending evidence you submitted to the business reporting the allegedly erroneous information on your credit report.
-If that business (also known as the furnisher) finds out that they were indeed incorrectly reporting info to the credit agency, the company must contact all three credit bureaus to correct the information.
+If that business (also known as the furnisher) finds out they were incorrectly reporting info to the credit agency, the company must contact all three credit bureaus to correct the information.

 However, if the investigation does not resolve things, you can ask the credit bureau to include a statement of the dispute and to provide it to creditors who request your credit history in the future.
 You could also submit a complaint to the Consumer Financial Protection Bureau (CFPB) about the credit bureau or the data furnisher.
 Explain what you’re disputing and include documentation that supports your dispute.